Normal Anatomy of the Knee Joint

-Knee Arthroscopy is a common surgical procedure performed using an arthroscope, a viewing instrument, to look into the knee joint to diagnose or treat a knee problem.
-It is a relatively safe procedure and a majority of the patient’s discharge from the hospital on the same day of surgery.
+Knee Arthroscopy is a common surgical procedure performed using an arthroscope, a viewing instrument, to consider the knee joint to diagnose or treat a knee problem.
+It is a relatively safe procedure and most the patient’s discharge from the hospital on the same day of surgery.

 Find out more about Arthroscopy of the Knee Joint, click on below tabs.

 Total knee replacement, also called total knee arthroplasty, is a surgical procedure in which the worn out or damaged surfaces of the knee joint are removed and replaced with artificial parts.
 The knee is made up of the femur (thigh bone), the tibia (shin bone), and patella (kneecap).
 The meniscus, the soft cartilage between the femur and tibia, serves as a cushion and helps absorb shock during motion.

 Find out more about Total Knee Replacement (TKR), click on below tabs.